aef101176/Healthie.automation/README.md

       I want to login with an email and a password

 Scenario: I login with valid credentials
-   Given I am on the login pager
+   Given I am on the login page
       When I fill in the email textbox with value '<correct email>' And I fill in the password textbox with value '<correct password>' And I click the log In button